amanthei/amanthei/README.md

 ## 🧑‍💻 I’m currently...

 - 🏦 Working at Monzo
-- 🕹️ Playing a bunch of Isle of Arrows
+- 🕹️ Playing a bunch of Pokémon TCGP
-- 📚 Reading Sense and Sensibility by Jane Austen
+- 📚 Reading Consider Phlebas by Iain M. Banks
-- 🎧 Listening to Pod Save America
+- 🎧 Listening to The Lonely Island and Seth Meyers Podcast
-- 🇺🇸 Supporting Kamala Harris and Tim Walz
+- 🇺🇸 Detoxing from the news
-- 🐘 Trying to figure out [Mastodon](https://mastodon.social/@xoalexo)
+- 🦋 Going all in on [Bluesky](https://bsky.app/profile/alexmanthei.com)

 <sub>Illustration: [Inter Poster- Community](https://www.figma.com/community/file/879295107760553394/Inter-Poster--Community) by Lalu Triawanri</sub>